Diego-Cano/it262-assignment1-g1/README.md

 2. Does not allow incorrect data and provides feedback for the user when incorrect data is entered.
 3. Is built to [PSR-1](https://www.php-fig.org/psr/psr-1/) and [PSR-2](https://www.php-fig.org/psr/psr-2/) standards as closely as possible.

-Additionally, this application will include four temperature types (Fahrenheit, Celcius, Kelvin and Rankine) convert back and forth between the types of temperatures and round the result to two decimal points.
+Additionally, this application will include four temperature types (Fahrenheit, celsius, Kelvin and Rankine) convert back and forth between the types of temperatures and round the result to two decimal points.
 ***
 ## Roles: